m-schuetz/compute_rasterizer/README.md

 * Renders up to one billion points in about 8 milliseconds (hence 2 billion points in real-time, 60fps) on an RTX 3090.
 * You need to make sure not to load more than your GPU memory can handle.
 You'll need about 1.6GB for every 100 million points, plus 1GB or 2GB overhead.
-* Drag & Drop a LAS file into the window to load it. (no LAZ, yet)
+* Drag & Drop a LAS or LAZ files into the window to load it.
+Only RGB attributes are displayed.
 * Requires Windows and NVIDIA GPUs.
 Pull requests for AMD support are welcome.
-* Transforms each point cloud to the origin separately, and therefore won't work with multiple scans/tiles that are supposed to be in the same coordinate reference system.

 # Building